colinsurprenant/redstorm/README.md

 - `topology_name` — alternate topology name (**default** is topology class name)
 - `env` — is set to `:local` or `:cluster` for you to set enviroment specific configurations
 - `config_attribute` — the Storm Config attribute name.
-See Storm for complete list
+See Storm for complete list.
+The attribute name correspond to the Java setter method, without the "set" prefix and the suffix converted from CamelCase to underscore.
+Ex.: `setMaxTaskParallelism` is `:max_task_parallelism`.
   - `:debug`
   - `:max_task_parallelism`
   - `:num_workers`